-The finite-infinite relation.4 We will continue studying and surveying dimensionless concepts.
+The finite-infinite relation.4 We will continue studying the role of dimensionless concepts like π (pi).
 We hypothesize that the qualities that define fundamental physical constants and the dimensionless constants (ratios) will inform a perspective that will help to define the infinite (infinity) as well as the infinitesimal.
 This definition will not satisfy those scholars engaged in the current debates about the definition and use of infinity within our cultures, yet the hope is that it opens new possibilities for new discussions.

 The abiding concepts that flow within the finite-infinite relation and throughout pi are continuity (order), symmetry (relations) and harmony (dynamics).
 Yet, these three concepts are also the backbone of the finite, particularly our sciences, the finite-infinite-bridge, and the infinitesimal.
-So, as our starting point today, it all starts with π (pi) and then her sphere.4
+Yes, our starting pointis — it all started with π (pi) and then her sphere.4

 #5 Follow the math and the simplest logic.